BEagle1984/silverback/README.md

 ## Usage

-Have a look at the [project's website][docs-site] for usage details, snippets and examples.
+Have a look at the [project's website][docs-site] for usage details, API documentation and samples.

 ## Contributing